Detecting Data Contamination in LLMs via In-Context Learning: Introduction

 Unlike traditional methods focused solely on strict membership inference, \abbrv{} detects contamination arising also from training on augmented or related data, such as synthetically generated shadow data, which exposes the model to distribution-specific cues.
 By capturing both direct memorization and contamination via related distributions, \abbrv{} proves valuable both for fair evaluation and guiding model development.

-Through extensive experiments, we show that \abbrv{} clearly separates training from unseen datasets, achieving near‑perfect dataset‑level AUC $99.9\%$ across many models, while baseline methods fail to provide reliable separation.
+Through extensive experiments, we show that \abbrv{} clearly separates training from unseen datasets, achieving near‑perfect dataset‑level AUC $99.9\%$ across many models, while baseline methods fail.
 We apply \abbrv{} to recent open‑source models, evaluating on widely used benchmarks, finding multiple instances of potential contamination.
-Our experiments and ablations further demonstrate that \abbrv{} is stable across diverse datasets and model types, and can be further enhanced by scaling the context. \abbrv{} enables the community to better trust reported LLM results and supports the development of more reliable model evaluation practices.
+Our ablations further demonstrate that \abbrv{} is stable across diverse datasets and model types, and can be further enhanced by scaling the context. \abbrv{} enables the community to better trust reported LLM results and supports the development of more reliable model evaluation practices.

-In summary, our main contributions are the following: \begin{itemize} \item We introduce \abbrv{}, a simple model-agnostic approach that effectively detects data contamination in LLMs using in‑context learning. \item We confirm the strong advantage of \abbrv{} over baselines through experiments on diverse models and datasets, analyze its properties via direct evaluation and finetuning, and propose practical guidelines. \item We use \abbrv{} to evaluate a variety of recent models on widely used benchmarks, revealing several instances of potential contamination. \end{itemize}
+In summary, our main contributions are the following: \begin{itemize}[itemsep=6pt] \item We introduce \abbrv{}, a simple model-agnostic approach that effectively detects data contamination in LLMs using in‑context learning. \item We confirm the strong advantage of \abbrv{} over baselines through experiments on diverse models and datasets, analyze its properties, and propose practical guidelines for applying it. \item We use \abbrv{} to evaluate a variety of recent models on widely used benchmarks, revealing several instances of potential contamination. \end{itemize}